-210. A "marketing plan" should include:
+219. A "marketing plan" should include:

-- A. some control procedures. - B. what company resources will be needed-and at what rate. - C. what marketing mix is to be offered to whom-and for how long. - D. what sales and profit results are expected. - E. All of these are included in a marketing plan.
+A. some control procedures.

+B. what company resources will be needed-and at what rate.

+C. what marketing mix is to be offered to whom-and for how long.

+D. what sales and profit results are expected.

+E. All of these are included in a marketing plan.

-An ideal marketing plan should answer the following questions: (1) what marketing mix will be offered, to whom and for how long; (2) what company resources will be needed at what rate; and (3) what results are expected.
+Feedback: An ideal marketing plan should answer the following questions: (1) what marketing mix will be offered, to whom and for how long; (2) what company resources will be needed at what rate; and (3) what results are expected.

-Learning Objective: 02-05 Know the difference between a marketing strategy; a marketing plan; and a marketing program.
+Blooms: Understand

+Learning Objective: 2-5

+Level of Difficulty: 1 Easy

-- 211. Which of the following is part of a complete marketing plan? - A. Competitors' marketing strategies. - B. What company resources (costs) are required and at what rate. - C. How different marketing mixes (for different target markets) relate to each other. - D. All of these are parts of a complete marketing plan.
+220. Which of the following is part of a complete marketing plan?

+A. Competitors' marketing strategies.

+B. What company resources (costs) are required and at what rate.

+C. How different marketing mixes (for different target markets) relate to each other.

+D. All of these are parts of a complete marketing plan.

-An ideal marketing plan should answer the following questions: (1) what marketing mix will be offered, to whom and for how long; (2) what company resources will be needed at what rate; and (3) what results are expected.
+Feedback: An ideal marketing plan should answer the following questions: (1) what marketing mix will be offered, to whom and for how long; (2) what company resources will be needed at what rate; and (3) what results are expected.